 We all know how it is that when we are all set to forgive someone, thoughts come to us suggesting they don't deserve our forgiveness, and we must decide.
 In another situation we may be wrongly credited for something done by another, and our conscience starts pricking us.
 Do we point to the mistake?
 That's a decision we must make.
 That's a decision we can make.
 And we are quite able to step outside the impact of our heredity and environment to do so.
 I repeat the point: life is so structured that we are in freedom and can choose.
 We are responsible for what we become.
 Much as we might like to, we can't blame it on someone else or on matters of heredity and environment as if they were all that is involved.
-Within the context of heredity and environment genuinely free choices are always possible.

 "So long as he lives in the world, man is kept in the middle between heaven and hell, and therein in spiritual equilibrium, which is free will."
 (True Christian Religion 475).
-And this free will, from which is his capacity to choose and make free decisions, is guarded by the Lord in man "unimpaired and as sacred", it is said, "in all the progressions of His Divine Providence.: (Divine Providence 96).
+And this free will, from which is his capacity to choose and make free decisions, is guarded by the Lord in man "unimpaired and as sacred, in all the progressions of His Divine Providence."
+(Divine Providence 96).
 Without it there would be no real individuality.
 Man could not be brought to reformation and regeneration.
 The whole point and purpose of creation would be defeated.
 The Lord created the human race in order that He might enter into a reciprocal conjunction with we individuals who comprise it.
-Reciprocity, however, demands that man be free to choose to enter that conjunction or relationship, as of himself.
+However, reciprocity demands that man be free to choose to enter that conjunction or relationship, as of himself.